novium/coop/README.md

 ## Why?

-This was written by me during the course (Imperative and Object-oriented Programming Methodology)[https://wrigstad.com/ioopm].
+This was written by me during the course [Imperative and Object-oriented Programming Methodology](https://wrigstad.com/ioopm).
 Since I had a bit too much time on my hands I decided to do some of the OOP course goals before we started with Java.
 Crazy idea, but worked out flawlessly!

 ## Usage